AbbeBlubb/bash/rename-readme.md

 ```

 - While-loop executes while find is executing
-- -print0 sets elimeter to null instead of newline, read uses null as delimeter and sets the value to var filename
+- -print0 sets delimeter to null instead of newline, read uses null as delimeter and sets the value to var filename
   - https://explainshell.com/explain?cmd=find%20.%20-type%20f%20-print0
 - Parameter expansion with search and replace in expansion time
   - https://wiki.bash-hackers.org/syntax/pe#search_and_replace